fjiang212/my-notes/certifications/aws-assoicate-developer/README.md

 * https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SQLtoNoSQL.ReadData.SingleItem.html
 * https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-query-scan.html

+* If you create more than one table with second indices you must do is sequencies.
+Otherwise you will see LimitExceedException.
 * Query table

 You can use Query with any table that has a composite primary key (partition key and sort key).
 You must specify an equality condition for the partition key, and you can optionally provide another condition for the sort key.